Euler Obstructed Cooper Pairing: Nodal Superconductivity and Hinge Majorana Zero Modes: Normal-State Platforms and Gauge-invariant Euler number

 In this subsection, we will review the monopole-charged spinless-Dirac semimetals proposed in \refcite{Lenggenhager2021TPBBC} and the monopole-charged nodal-line semimetals studied in \refcite{Fang2015NLSM,Bouhon2017MonopoleNL,Li2017NLMagnon,Bzdusek2017AZInversionNodal,Nomura2018GraphdiyneNLSM,Ahn2018MonopoleNLSM,Tiwari2020PTNodalLine}, which serve as normal-state platforms for the Euler obstructed Cooper pairing.

 Let us start with a normal-state system that has an extra six-fold rotation $C_6$ symmetry.
 The symmetry group spanned by $\PT$ and $C_6$ has (among others) two 2D irreducible co-representations (ICRs)~\cite{Bradley2009MathSSP,Bernevig2020MagneticTQC,Lenggenhager2021TPMNL,Lenggenhager2021TPBBC}, labeled by $\Lambda_1$ and $\Lambda_2$, and the spinless Dirac point corresponds to the four-fold degenerate band crossing between the two 2D ICRs along a $C_6$-invariant axis~\cite{Lenggenhager2021TPBBC}, as schematically shown in \figref{fig:FS}(a).
 The spinless Dirac point has a nonzero $\P\TR$-protected $\dsZ_2$ monopole charge ~\cite{Lenggenhager2021TPBBC}, and thus can be called the ``monopole-charged" spinless Dirac point (MSDP).
 (See \appref{app:review_NLSM_Euler}-\ref{app:spinless_DSM} for details.)
-The MSDP would have eight-fold degeneracy after including spin, and thus does not have any relativistic analogues.
+The MSDP would have eight-fold degeneracy if including spin.

 When the MSDP(s) occurs between the empty and occupied bands, the system is a monopole-charged spinless-Dirac semimetal~\cite{Lenggenhager2021TPBBC}.
 In a monopole-charged spinless-Dirac semimetal, the top two occupied bands coincide along a line, labeled as {\NLs}, that penetrates the MSDP, and {\NLs} lies on the $C_6$-invariant axis as schematically shown in \figref{fig:FS}(b).
 With the chemical potential slightly below the energy of the MSDP, there should be two FSs given by the top two occupied bands, touching at the {\NLs}.
 Roughly speaking, the FSs can be either sphere-like (\figref{fig:FS}(b)) or hyperbolic, similar to the distinction between the type-I~\cite{Wan2011WSM} and type-II~\cite{Soluyanov2015TypeIIWSM} Weyl semimetals.
 In this work, we will focus on the sphere-like FSs.